Person-Maink/NLP_toxicity/README.md

     ### **Example JSON Format**

-    Each file in `generated_prompts` follows this structure:
+    Each file in `generated_responses` follows this structure:

     ```json
     {